softneta/viewer-communication/README.md

 ### 1.0.4 (2021-11-11)

 #### Breaking changes
-- Updated segmentation permission `boundingBoxEdit` to `boundingBox2dEdit` and `boundingBox3dEdit` for 2d and 3d segmentation permissions control.
+- Updated segmentation permission `boundingBoxEdit` to `boundingBox2dEdit` and `boundingBox3dEdit` for 2d and 3d bounding box permissions control.

 ### 1.0.3 (2021-09-28)